Insurrection: An American Future - A work of speculative fiction by Jason Tester

 A habit of defiance

 Sister Chaos Divine, a member of the Sisters of Perpetual Indulgence, applies makeup to a deserting soldier inside a San Francisco safe house.
-The disguises are part of an underground effort to help AWOL troops evade arrest and facial recognition surveillance.
+The disguises are part of an underground effort to help AWOL troops evade military police and facial recognition surveillance.
 Resistance sources say the number of deserters has steadily increased as doubts about the mission grow.

 Across town, they had thought they were safe...